 Computing Curriculum at Mengham Junior School

-Our pupils will be able to continue their learning using the skills and knowledge gained.
-They will have experienced a wide variety of technology and be prepared for future developments.
-The logic and problem-solving challenges presented to our pupils throughout their time at Mengham Junior School will develop their perseverance and ability to explore possible solutions.
-In our increasingly online community, our pupils’ understanding of how to safeguard their virtual wellbeing and respect that of others is paramount to becoming responsible online citizens.
+Our children should leave us knowing that technology is everywhere and be able to identify, understand and use the technology they encounter and continue their learning using the skills and knowledge gained.
+They will have experienced a wide variety of opportunities and be prepared for future developments in computing.
+The computational thinking challenges presented to our children throughout their time at Mengham Junior School will develop their perseverance and ability to explore possible solutions.
+In our increasingly online community, our children’s understanding of how to safeguard their virtual wellbeing and respect others, is paramount to becoming responsible online citizens.